YM-Xiu/LocalLLM-PaperReviewer/README.md

 LocalLLM-PaperReviewer is a lightweight, privacy-friendly tool that utilizes a local large language model (LLM) to assist with academic paper reviews.
 It enables researchers to analyze, summarize, and critique papers efficiently without relying on cloud-based AI services.

+Note: currently the repo has been only tested on Windows!

 ## ✨ Features

 ✅ Runs Locally – No internet required, ensuring data privacy;